Skip to content.

 We release our Annual Disability and Activity Survey (ADAS) every year.
 The survey is the primary source of insight for organisations working to achieve fairness for disabled people in sport and activity, and complements Sport England’s Active Lives Adult Survey.

-The results showed we are not seeing enough positive trends in disabled people’s perceptions and experiences of being active.
-Greater effort is needed by leaders and organisations to tackle inequalities that affect disabled people, especially to reduce loneliness and the impact of the rising cost of living.
-The report is split into seven key themes and outlines our commitments and asks to the sport and activity sector.
+The results showed that disabled people still face significant barriers when trying to be active in their communities.
+We are not seeing enough positive trends in disabled people’s perceptions and experiences of being active.
+Greater effort is needed by leaders and organisations to tackle inequalities that affect disabled people.

 Online Events